Detectability of microlensed gravitational waves: Results

 With the \textsc{LensingGW} package, the positions, magnifications and morse indices are found for each microimage.
 They are used for computing the amplification factor in the geometrical optics approximation \eqref{eq:geomapx}.
 On the other hand, the full wave optics analysis of the system is calculated with \eqref{eq:waveopt}.

-Figure \ref{fig:mag} shows the magnification factors $F(f)$ using the full wave optics calculations and the geometrical optics approximation.
-The amplification factor is normalized by $\sqrt{\mu}$ where $\mu$ is the magnification of the type \Rom{2} macroimage without microlensing effects, such that in the absence of a microlens the amplification factor reaches unity.
+Figs \ref{fig:variation_distance} and \ref{fig:variation_mass} show the magnification factors $F(f)$ using the full wave optics calculations and the geometrical optics approximation.
+The amplification factor is normalized by $\sqrt{\mu}$ where $\mu$ is the magnification of the type-\Rom{2} macroimage without microlensing effects, such that in the absence of a microlens the amplification factor reaches unity.
 The geometrical optics approximation deviates from the true amplification with wave optics in the low frequency regime.
 Indeed, it is vital to consider the macromodel in conjunction with microlensing in most strong lensing set-ups \citet{Diego:2019lcd,mishra}.
-For illustrative purposes, we have shown the PSD of aLIGO \citep{PhysRevD.93.112004}, Einstein Telescope \citep{Hild_2011} and Cosmic Explorer \citep{Abbott_2017}.
+For illustrative purposes, we have shown the PSD of aLIGO \citep{PhysRevD.93.112004}.
 The wave optics suppression happens at the low frequency region which is the sensitive region of the detectors.